 Do update your profile with noteworthy achievements and big projects, but don’t rely on LinkedIn solely to attract new clientele.
 In fact, your LinkedIn should be used as a platform to substantiate your image and network with other professionals, not attract new clients.

 “But I still get messages from job recruiters all the time!”
 You may argue.
 Great!
 But are hiring recruiters your target audience?
-Unless you write B2B or work in career consulting, the majority of clients you want to work with aren’t going to magically stumble upon your LinkedIn profile and hire you based off that alone.
+Unless you write B2B or work in career consulting, the majority of clients you want to work with aren’t going to magically stumble upon your LinkedIn profile and hire you based on that alone.

 2. Sign Up for Industry-Specific Social Media